 Commemorating and Reconnecting: Strengthening Relationships with Students, Alumni, and Community

 My name is Yolanda Covington-Ward and I am the new Chair of the Department of Africana Studies.
-I am extremely proud to a part of a department with such an amazing history.
+I am extremely proud to be a part of a department with such an amazing history.
 2019 marks the 50th anniversary of the founding of our department.
 On January 15, 1969, Black students at the University of Pittsburgh staged a sit-in and takeover of the computer room in the Cathedral of Learning.
 Their protests and list of demands, which were also supported by the larger Black community in Pittsburgh, led to the founding of what is now the Department of Africana Studies.
 Fifty years later, Africana Studies is needed just as much today as it was in the past.
 From protests of state violence, to health and educational inequities, to racial stereotypes in the media, to widespread disinvest in Black communities worldwide, Africana Studies addresses many contemporary challenges of the 21st century locally, nationally, and globally.
 Yet, we also celebrate the achievements, innovation, and initiative that also define the Black experience in our world.

 2019 also marks the 400th anniversary of the first documented arrival of enslaved Africans in what became British north America.
 This year presents a critical time for reflection on the status of people of African descent not just in the United States, but also worldwide.
 What challenges continue to persist and how can we address them?
 Our Department is engaged in asking these questions while also advocating for real-world solutions.